On Bi-R-Diagonal Pairs of Operators: Preliminaries and Notation

+In the context of free probability, R-diagonal operators are characterized by having all of their free $*$-cumulants that are either of odd order, or have entries that are not alternating in $*$-terms and non-$*$-terms equal to zero (see \cite[Lecture 15]{nicaspeicher} for an exposition of the theory of R-diagonal operators in free probability).
+Specifically, they are defined as follows: \begin{definition} Let $(A,\varphi)$ be a non-commutative $*$-probability space.
+An element $a\in A$ is called \textit{R-diagonal} if for all $n\in\N$ and $a_1,\ldots, a_n\in\{a,a^*\}$ we have that $\kappa_n(a_1,\ldots,a_n)=0$ if $n$ is odd, or if $n$ is even and the sequence $(a_1,\ldots, a_n)$ is \textit{not} of the form

-R-diagonal operators are characterized by having all of their free $*$-cumulants that are either of odd order, or have entries that are not alternating in $*$-terms and non-$*$-terms equal to zero.
-Adopting the combinatorial approach in the bi-free setting, we shall now give the definition of bi-R-diagonal pairs of operators, which will be the central focus of this paper.
-This definition was first proposed as the correct bi-free generalization of R-diagonal elements in \cite[Section 4]{skoufranisdist}, but was only utilised to yield examples of R-cyclic pairs of matrices (see Proposition \ref{rcyclic}). \begin{definition} Let $(A,\varphi)$ be a non-commutative $*$-probability space and $X,Y\in A$.
+i.e. if the sequence $(a_1,\ldots,a_n)$ is not alternating in $*$-terms and non-$*$-terms. \end{definition} With the previous preliminaries on bi-free cumulants in hand and by adopting the combinatorial approach in the bi-free setting, we will now give the definition of bi-R-diagonal pairs of operators, which will be the central focus of this paper.
+This definition was first proposed as the correct bi-free generalization of R-diagonal elements in \cite[Section 4]{S2016-2}, but was only used to yield examples of R-cyclic pairs of matrices (see Proposition \ref{rcyclic}). \begin{definition} Let $(A,\varphi)$ be a non-commutative $*$-probability space and $X,Y\in A$.
 We say that the pair $(X,Y)$ is \textit{bi-R-diagonal} if for every $n\in\N$, $\chi\in \{l,r\}^n$ and $a_1,\ldots,a_n\in A$ such that